particle-iot/rgb-pixel-clock/README.md

 The RGB Matrix Shield requires the [RGBMatrixPanel](https://github.com/pkourany/RGBmatrixPanel_IDE) library to function.
 It can also be found [on the Build IDE](https://build.particle.io/libs/573f6d77cbc9f2b851000e04/tab/RGBmatrixPanel.cpp).

+To complete the RGB Pixel Clock kit, it is recommended to flash the RGBPongClock to your Particle device.
+However, the kit may also be used with the community supplied [Live Sports Scoreboard](https://community.particle.io/t/live-sports-scoreboard/19817) app.
+Please feel free to use these or create your own to contribute back to the community!

 ### Troubleshooting